 - Connects remote employees and offices and simplifies supporting all locations with one solution

 - Requires business-grade Internet connectivity, which can be a challenge for offices located in very rural areas

-- Potentially costlier over the long-run for a large business in 1 location
+- Potentially more costly over the long run for a large business in one location

 - Lack of total customization